scolapicchioni/blazor/Lab03/readme.md

 - A `PhotoDisplayComponent` that we will use from the `AllPhotos`, `Details` and `Delete` pages
 - A `PhotoEditComponent` that we will use from `Upload` and `Update` pages

-Go to `Labs/Lab04`, open the `readme.md` and follow the instructions thereby contained.
+Go to `Labs/Lab04`, open the `readme.md` and follow those instructions to continue.